- 11+ Best Luxury & Gated Home Communities in The Bahamas [2025] - October 9, 2025

 - Seventeen marinas throughout the area

-- A boating fuel credit
+- A boating dock and stay credit

-- A number of wonderful outdoor activities
+- A number of exciting outdoor activities

-Best for: People looking for a safe and populated island without the heavy tourism seen on other islands.
+Best for: People looking for a safe and populated island without the heavy tourism seen on other islands

 Safest Places to Live in The Bahamas